How to comply with laws regulating criminal background checks

 • There is a direct relationship between one or more of the criminal offenses and the employment sought

-• Granting or continuation of employment would involve an unreasonable risk to property or personal safety.
+• Granting or continuing employment would involve an unreasonable property or personal safety risk.

-Employers are required to consider eight factors when evaluating qualified applicants to make a determination regarding whether there is a direct relationship or unreasonable risk:
+Employers are required to consider eight factors when evaluating qualified applicants to decide regarding whether there is a direct relationship or unreasonable risk:

 1. New York’s public policy of encouraging employment of persons with prior convictions